Choosing a training contract with a law firm outside London

 Commercial work as a lawyer outside London

 Regional and national firms are conscious of the pull towards London felt by graduates wanting to go into law.
 Don’t assume that working as a solicitor outside London means being cut off from top-quality training and interesting clients.
 Commercial law firms, whether in London, Birmingham or Leeds, advise large companies and investment banks on high-profile deals, commercial litigation matters or tax and employment issues.
 DLA Piper’s clients, for instance, include Warner Bros, HSBC and Liverpool Football Club.
+Burges Salmon's clients include John Lewis, the Discovery Channel, the Premier League and The Crown Estate.
 Various teams of lawyers handled the acquisition of Somerfield by the Co-operative, many of whom were from regional firms.

 A smaller intake of trainee solicitors